Sealed PoE

 "x25519"X25519 (classical)32 bytes{ epk: bstr(32), wrap: bstr(48) }"cardano-poe-kek-v1"

 Producers SHOULD default to mlkem768x25519.
-The hybrid KEM is secure against both classical and harvest-now-decrypt-later quantum adversaries while keeping X25519's classical security as a floor; the classical x25519 KEM stays available for recipients whose published key is X25519-only.
+The hybrid KEM is secure against both classical and harvest-now-decrypt-later quantum adversaries while keeping X25519's classical security as a floor — the X-Wing combiner binds both shared secrets.
+That "never below X25519 classical security" floor is scoped to validly generated recipient keys: it presumes the public key passes the pinned X-Wing revision's key-validity check (applied at encapsulation, see Hybrid: mlkem768x25519 below).
+The classical x25519 KEM stays available for recipients whose published key is X25519-only.
 The identifier mlkem768x25519 is deliberately written without hyphens, matching the X-Wing/age ecosystem spelling.

 Classical: x25519

-For each recipient the sender generates a fresh ephemeral X25519 keypair, performs an ECDH against the recipient public key, and derives the KEK with HKDF (RFC 5869):
+For each recipient the sender generates a fresh ephemeral X25519 keypair, performs an ECDH against the recipient public key, and derives the KEK with HKDF (RFC 5869) under a labelled-hash salt:

 CBOR